Last updated: July 16, 2019

 With the happiness change, banished people no longer start completely satisfied, but rather with an initial state of only 60%, which is 3 stars.
 To get 5 stars, the conditions for a happy life must be fulfilled.
 So, the effect of the existing system is now noticeable and also relevant in game, especially for productivity, because unsatisfied citizens do not work much, and happiness will improve it.

 In Banished there are 5 aspects of happiness and citizens want to have everything fulfilled in order to be really happy.
 There are also a few additional factors that you should know.
 The 5 basic aspects are:

 Safety against fire including the availability of clean water provided by wells.
-This is one of the basic needs and easy to provide because wells are important for firefighting anyway.
+This is one of the basic needs and easy to provide because wells are cheap and needed for firefighting anyway.